 Nonfiction book proposal – what is it and how do you write one?
 A non-fiction book proposal is necessary for most nonfiction authors hoping to be represented by a literary agency and/or get a deal with a publishing house.
 This article explains everything you need to know to write an irresistible nonfiction proposal.
 It’s part of a 17-part article series called Get a Literary Agent and Get Published.

 Writing a nonfiction book proposal will also help you get clearer about the uniqueness and value of your book.
-Your nonfiction book proposal will essentially be a much longer version of a query letter (you might find it helpful to think of your query letter as an “Executive Summary” of your nonfiction book proposal).
+Your nonfiction book proposal will essentially be a much longer version of a query letter for literary agents (you might find it helpful to think of your query letter as an “Executive Summary” of your nonfiction book proposal).